 We can use the same method to simulate as many rolls as we like, and then draw empirical histograms of the results.
 Because we are going to do this repeatedly, we define a function

-empirical_hist_die that takes as its argument the sample size; the function rolls the die as many times as its argument and then draws a histogram.
+empirical_hist_die that takes the sample size as its argument, rolls a die as many times as its argument, and then draws a histogram of the observed results.

 def empirical_hist_die(n): die.sample(n).hist(bins = die_bins)